importZL/LFM/README.md

 # Learning_From_Mistakes
-Learning From Mistakes: A Multi-level Optimization Framework (Official Pytorch implementation for applications on Neural Architecture Search (NAS) and Data Reweighting (DR)).
+Learning From Mistakes: A Multi-level Optimization Framework (Official Pytorch implementation for applications on Neural Architecture Search and Data Reweighting).

 ## Setups
 The requiring environment is as bellow: